Skip to main content

 ParameterDescription

-<dictionary_name>The name of the dictionary.
+<dictionary_name>The name of the dictionary to be referenced in queries.

 <column_name>The name of a column in the dictionary.
+These columns define the structure of data that can be retrieved from the external source.

 MySQL Parameters